Ways to Work in Cyber Security Without a Degree!

 Find a Mentor

 Learn cyber security from any person or place willing to teach!
-Find mentors who know how things work in this industry (including people currently working at small or large companies).
-Mentors are a great way to understand the industry, the current trends, and allow for excellent networking opportunities!
+Find mentors who know how the industry works (including people currently working at small or large companies).

 Learn Cyber Security Tools